Where Are Crocs Made?

 According to sales data, the company has sold some 720 million pairs of shoes worldwide since its founding.
 And their recent hot streak, ignited partly by the product’s adoption by countless trend-setting celebrities and fashion influencers, doesn’t look to be cooling soon.

-In other words, there’s never been a better time to grab a pair and see for yourself what all the fuss is about—and maybe choose a side in the neverending style war surrounding their divisive yet undeniably iconic look.
+In other words, there’s never been a better time to grab a pair and see for yourself what all the fuss is about—and maybe choose a side in the never ending style war surrounding their divisive yet undeniably iconic look.